Tucson Pima Arts Council

 The Tucson Pima Arts Council plays a central role in promotion and advocacy of arts and cultural in Southern Arizona.
 We are a quasi-governmental funding agency that provides operating and project-based grants to artists and arts organizations in Tucson and Pima County.
 TPAC is engaging in a three month information gathering campaign that is part of an over-all strategic planning process designed to re-imagine the arts and culture sector in our region.
 An internship at TPAC will put you at the center of this dynamic process.
 You will have an opportunity to develop marketing, strategic planning and community engagement skills needed to inform and guide and lead an organizational development process.

-Data Collection Project Intern: This position begins in mid to late September.
-The Data Collection Project Intern will help collect, analyze, and interpret data from a variety of written reports, strategic planning processes, and online sources.
+Data Collection Project Intern: The Data Collection Project Intern will help collect, analyze, and interpret data from a variety of written reports, strategic planning processes, and online sources.
 This position requires experience in data collection, metrics and measurements development, and data synthesis and interpretation.

 How to Apply